tinfoilboy/Shakara/SPEC.md

 The arguments array's first element will always start with the path of the Shakara file ran, and then go into the subsequent arguments.

+### Exiting

+If you wish to exit a script prematurely, use the `exit` function.
+Like below:

+    exit()

+You may also add an optional integer exit code, like such:

+    exit(1)

 ### *Structs*